Stoke City F.C. Women

 Stoke City Football Club Women are an English women's association football club affiliated with Stoke City.
-They are currently members of the FA Women's National League North the third tier of women's football in England.
+They are currently members of the FA Women's National League North Premier Division the third tier of women's football in England.

 The club were formed in the summer of 2001 and had a successful first season in the West Midlands league Division One finishing third before gaining promotion to the Premier Division via the play-offs.
 Season 2008–09 saw the Ladies gain promotion into the Midland Combination League.
 A title-winning 2012–13 campaign saw the team gain promotion to the FA Women's Premier League Northern Division.

 History

 Early history

 An early Stoke Ladies team was formed in 1921 by Len Bridgett, a director at Stoke.
 His side were generally referred as "Stoke United" and their games were mostly for charitable causes.
 They played against Dick, Kerr's Ladies from Preston twice in April 1921 in aid of the Royal Staffordshire Infirmary.
 However, in December 1921 the FA banned woman's football claiming it to be "unsuitable for females".
 Undeterred Bridgett arranged for his side to play in Barcelona against French side Les Sportives de Paris.
 They played two matches against Paris and won both.
 Their final match was against Dick Kerr's in Colne, on 22 September 1923.